- The Craftsman

 After being in front of screens for a year and a half now, it’s great to see people planning to gather safely for events once again.

 Have questions about how to maximize engagement for your next event?
 Read cred’s Q&A with our CEO, Gina Michnowicz.
-And if you’re looking for planning help, no matter whether your event is virtual, in-person, or hybrid, check out our offerings with cred!
+And if you’re looking for planning help, get in touch!